hansquiogue/cs326-final-eta/docs/milestone3.md

 - Gallery front+back end
 - server express conversion
 - endpoint db conversion for gallery and users
-- minor fixes to front end validation
+- Front end validation with registration and character names
 - Initial outline of writeup

 ## Notes

+We've created an example account with these credentials:

+- **username:** grading

+- **password:** grading

-We've created an example account, username grading, password grading, with an example character, to see how this webapp might be used.
+This account is loaded with an example character, to see how this webapp might be used.